pi-kappa-devel/diseq/README.md

   model_tbl,
   use_correlated_shocks = use_correlated_shocks, verbose = verbose
 )
-#> Info: This is 'Basic with correlated shocks' model
-#> Verbose: Using columns id, date, Q, P, Xd1, Xd2, X1, X2, Xs1.
 ```

 The model is estimated with default options by a simple call.
 See the